KaveenChandika/KaveenChandika/README.md

 - 👋 Hi, I’m @KaveenChandika
-- 👀 I’m interested in JS
+- 👀 I’m interested in ReactJs NodeJs and Javascript Stuffs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currentyl working as Senior Software Engineer in DigitalXlab (pvt) Ltd
-- 📫 How to reach me ...

 <!---
 KaveenChandika/KaveenChandika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.